RafDevX/NodeBB-DD2391/report/report.typ

 Additionally, Diogo also worked on the #link(<db-leakage>)[Database Leakage] task, by fixing the problem where clean installs stopped being possible after persisting the config file.
-He also contributed to the respective section on the report.
+He also contributed to the respective section of the report.

 Finally, Diogo setup the document for the report, using Typst, along with the